sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-manual-publication.md

 # Publication Roadmap

-Before publishing the manual, the following activities are recommended.
+Before publishing the manual, the following activities are recommended:

 1. Verify every statutory reference.
 2. Update all Government Orders and Notifications.